Caren White is a Master Gardener and instructor at Home Gardeners School. She has been associated with Rutgers Gardens for over a decade.

 In the fall, the foliage will die after the first frost.
 Resist the urge to cut it down.
 It’s best to leave it so that it can protect the crown of the plant from the cold winter weather.
 You can cut back the dead foliage in the spring after the last frost.

 You should divide your astilbe every 3 – 4 years to prevent them from becoming overcrowded.
 When plants are overcrowded, they don’t grow or flower well.
 Overcrowding also weakens the plants leaving them susceptible to insect infestations and disease.

 Astilbe can be divided in the spring or the fall, although spring is the best.
 Use a garden fork to lift the rhizomes from the soil.
 Then use a sharp knife or pruners to cut the rhizomes into 12 inch sections.
+Make sure each section has its own leaves and roots.
 Discard any dead or diseased portions of the rhizomes.